nonfx/codepipes-tutorials/bundles/banking-demo/README.md

 Created resolver:  7f45818c-010d-4da4-a6ea-57e803750784
 ```

-#### Code Pipes Project/App setup
+#### Code Pipes Project/Env/App setup

-###### Credentials
+###### Environments

+1. Create project
+2. Create an environment set using the "AppRunner-Base" template from the project page in UI.

+This should end up creating two environments ( dev & prod ).
+Inheriting the policy sets from classifications.

+##### credentials
-1. You will need AWS credentials (i.e. access key/secret) for the Dev and Prod envs
+1. You will need AWS credentials (i.e. access key/secret) for the Dev and Prod envs (AWS-Dev, AWS-Prod)
-2. You will need AWS credentials for the AWS acct where the ECR container is (vg-sso)
+2. You will need AWS credentials for the AWS acct where the ECR container is (AWS-VG-SSO)
 3. Github credentials

-- Each env will need the appropriate AWS cred from item 1
-- The app will need the dev cred as Cloud, the cred from 2 as the container cred and the Github cred
+4. Assign all credentials as following
+    - **AWS-Dev**: Apply to Project As Cloud
+      - use to run dev-infra deployment
+      - use to run app dev-deployment
+      - use to run app integration
+    - **AWS-Prod**: Apply to Prod-Env As Cloud
+      - use to run prod-infra deployment
+      - use to run app prod-deployment
+    - **AWS-VG-SSO**: Apply to Project As Container
+      - use to run app integration and write the container image in ECR
+      - use to access container image (ECR) in app dev-deployment pipeline
+      - use to access container image (ECR) in app prod-deployment pipeline
+    - **GitHub**: Apply to Project As Git
+      - workaround for an unknown bug. the flow should work without this as we are using a public repo.

-###### Using the bundle
+###### Application
-1. Using the Organization that was created above, create Github credential in it.
-2. Navigate to the apps/04-golang-pgsql/bundle; type:
+Apply bundle from "bundles/banking-demo" repo "github.com/cldcvr/codepipes-tutorials"
 ```
 $ codepipes bundle plan
 Using config file: /Users/doug/.codepipes.yml Processing plan for bundle:
         Repo: https://github.com/cldcvr/codepipes-tutorials
-        Directory: /apps/04-golang-pgsql/bundle
+        Directory: /bundles/banking-demo
         Bundle File: (default)
         Revision: branch:doug/van-3873